Impact categories help us make actionable statements about how Greenhouse Gas (GHG) emissions influence the environment.

 However, to fully understand impact categories, we need to have a basic understanding of Life Cycle Assessments.

 Quick recap: Life-Cycle Assessment (LCA)

 A Life Cycle Assessment (short LCA) is the standardized method of calculating the impact of, for example, a product on the environment.

-During the course of the LCA, different kinds of emissions are collected: Emissions from the energy used, the water wasted, the raw material production, etc.
+During the course of the LCA, a large amount of emission data is collected: emissions from energy production, the waste produced, the raw material production, etc.

-These emissions come in different shapes and formats, since the emissions of harvesting raw materials are very different from the emissions of electricity.
+These emissions come in different shapes and formats since the emissions from harvesting raw materials are very different from the emissions from producing electricity.

-Here is where impact categories come into place.
+This is where impact categories come into place.
 During the Life Cycle Impact Assessment (LCIA) of an LCA, we try to unite these different emissions into actionable numbers.
-That means that they are converted into one measurement that translates into one impact category.
+Meaning: different emissions that cause the same impact- are converted into one unit that translates into one impact category.

 KPI for the environment